 Should Minnesota regulate treated seeds?

 The groups’ petition argues that although treated seeds are not regulated at the federal level, there’s every reason the state should regulate them.
 The petitioners suggest an approach used in Quebec since 2019, in which agronomists’ recommendations must be based on specific conditions in a farmer’s field.
 They deploy traps and when certain insects are captured at a certain rate, they can recommend treated seeds.
 This is called “verification of need,” and similar laws have recently been passed in New York and Vermont.
 In Quebec the results have been dramatic.
 Before the new law went into effect, close to 100 percent of corn and 50 percent of soy seeds were treated with neonics.
-Two years later, less than half of corn acres were planted with neonic seeds and there was no known planting of soy treated seeds.
+Two years later, less than .5 percent of corn acres were planted with neonic seeds and there was no known planting of soy treated seeds.
 Rhoads says there have been no documented cases of farmers losing their crops as a result of not using neonics.

 Seed companies offer reassuring messages to farmers and consumers.
 Corteva’s website says: “All pesticides are highly regulated in every country. . .
 You can feel confident that any pesticide farmers use has been highly tested and regulated. . .
 In the U.S., for example, every pesticide product is reviewed by the Environmental Protection Agency (EPA) before it is registered and allowed to be sold. . .
 Products are made to be effective at lower use rates, to break down rapidly and to be highly targeted, so they work only on specific pests or at a specific time in a pest’s life cycle.”